adelekap/capstone_algo_trading/README.md

-# QUANT-PROPHET
+# PrOFIT: Predictive Operative For Intelligent Trading
-## Algorithmic Trading Framework
+## Algorithmic Trading Framework for Investing in Stocks in the S&P 500
-### Exploring Algorithmic Trading through Various Machine Learning Models
 ### M.S.
 Information Capstone